-“I need to touch things and see them myself,” says my friend Phyllis about the prospect of shopping online rather than dealing with the crowds, long lines, and parking problems that come with pre-holiday mall shopping.
-I think she’s nuts.
+“I need to touch things and see them myself,” says my friend Phyllis about the idea of shopping online.
+I think she’s crazy; I'd rather imagine what the products are like than deal with the crowds, long lines, and parking issues that come with pre-holiday mall shopping.

 Online Shopping or Bust